-Studio Advancement: Pecking Order
+Studio Advancement: Model Room Order

-Groups of first time applicants/new students enter the pecking order in alphabetical order; if a new student has had prior training in a classical atelier, he enters the program at a higher level in the pecking order than the other beginners.
-If, during the course of a student's study, he must be absent for one or more trimesters for financial reasons, and returns to the program, he returns to the pecking order at his original position.
-If a student becomes an instructor he or she is first in the order.
+Groups of first time applicants/new students enter the model room order in alphabetical order; if a new student has had prior training in a classical atelier, they enter the program at a higher level in the model room order than the other beginners.
+If, during the course of a student's study, they must be absent for one or more trimesters for financial reasons, and return to the program, they return to the model room order at their original position.
+If a student becomes an instructor they are first in the order.
 Alumni returning to the program are given positions just below instructors.

-The pecking order is influenced by two variables:
+The model room order is influenced by two variables: